 And I think my prayers have been answered.

 I haven’t had any slug trails (or half-eaten to-do lists) since the eviction, nor have I seen any other evidence of icky outdoor creatures living in my bedroom.

-I am being very careful to make sure there are no little bugs or slugs hiding on the soles of my boots when I come home each day.
+I am being very careful to make sure no little bugs or slugs are hiding on the soles of my boots when I come home each day.
 And I’m trying not to imagine how close the slug may have come to slithering across my face as I slept at night.

 But mostly, if I’m honest, I’m just pleased that my to-do lists are safe once again.
 (Not that I read them once I write them out.
 But still…)